CogitoErgoCode/CogitoErgoCode.github.io/about.markdown

 # Throughout time I've always set goals

-- `Physical:` In my youth I was able to reach *31 chin-ups consecutively* (from a dead hang while fully extended each time).
+- `Physical (Past):` In my youth I was able to reach *31 chin-ups consecutively* (from a dead hang while fully extended each time).
 For comparison, I had surpassed the highest repetition count for pull-ups In the Marine Corps PFT (23) on my own.
 Even though this was accomplished many years ago, and I have not since kept up with this form of exercise, it was one of my earlier accomplishments in life worth noting.

 <!-- In my youth, I was heavily inspired by [Bruce Lee](https://youtu.be/cJMwBwFj5nQ) and his hybrid fighting philosophy 截拳道 (Jeet Kune Do "Way of the Intercepting Fist").
 Chinese martial arts (武術; wǔshù) and classical eastern philosophy were among my first and deepest influences as a child.
 In my adolescence I attended one of the major modern Okinawan martial arts called [Shōrin-ryū](https://en.wikipedia.org/wiki/Sh%C5%8Drin-ry%C5%AB) (少林流).
 It was likely this experience that filled me with such great discipline as well as an admiration for Japanese culture.
 I continued training myself with calisthenics until, by the time I was a young man, I was able to reach *31 chin-ups consecutively* (from a dead hang while fully extended each time).
 For comparison, I had surpassed the highest repetition count for pull-ups In the Marine Corps PFT (23) on my own. -->

-- `Technical:` Inspired by a grey hat named 'Tempest' who I met in the IRC & MSN chatrooms decades ago, I adopted the philosophy of *autodidacticism* and taught myself how to program in C/C++, grew advanced with Perl, but ultimately my formal language of choice became Python, and as a result, the predominant paradigm you'll see me implement in this blog is of the imperative (procedural & object-oriented) rather than declarative variety.
+- `Technical (Past):` Inspired by a grey hat named 'Tempest' who I met in the IRC & MSN chatrooms decades ago, I adopted the philosophy of *autodidacticism* and taught myself how to program in C/C++, grew advanced with Perl, but ultimately my formal language of choice became Python, and as a result, the predominant paradigm you'll see me implement in this blog is of the imperative (procedural & object-oriented) rather than declarative variety.

-- `Linguistic:` According to the [telescope rule](https://en.wikipedia.org/wiki/Constructed_language) it takes less time to first learn a simple constructed language and then a natural language, than to learn only a natural language.
+- `Linguistic (Present):` According to the [telescope rule](https://en.wikipedia.org/wiki/Constructed_language) it takes less time to first learn a simple constructed language and then a natural language, than to learn only a natural language.
 According to the University of Manchester, the [propaedeutic value of Esperanto](https://en.wikipedia.org/wiki/Propaedeutic_value_of_Esperanto) raises language awareness and accelerates subsequent learning of foreign languages.
 As an aspiring Esperantist, I intend to utilize the constructed language [Esperanto (Mi deziras paroli Esperanton flue)](https://en.wikipedia.org/wiki/Esperanto) as a [neural ramp](https://youtu.be/GWSZ1DKjNzY) or springboard to better understand natural languages.
 See the **Natural Language** section below.

 <!-- Mi lernas Esperanton -->